oVirt/ovirt-site/source/feature/detailedquota.html.md

 1. Name
 2. Description
-3. Data Center which is referenced to.
+3. Data Center, for which the quota applies.
-4. List of unlimited number of specific rules, where each rule should specify a resource and resource limitation parameters.
+4. List of unlimited number of rules, where each rule should specify a resource and resource limitation parameters.
 5. List of Users/Groups that have permission to use the Quota, i.e. assign it to VMs/disks

 For example, the following Quota configuration, is for R&D team: